zengbing15/lumos_doc/docs/preparation/installckb.md

 ### **Step 1.
 Download the CKB Pre-built Installer Package.**

 The following example downloads the CKB version 0.39.0.
-All releases can be found on the [CKB releases](https://github.com/nervosnetwork/ckb/releases) page.
+All releases can be found on the <a title="Download" href="https://github.com/nervosnetwork/ckb/releases"><i class="feather icon-download"></i>CKB releases</a> page.

 ```bash
 $ export TOP=$(pwd)